kubernetes/enhancements/keps/sig-node/3545-improved-multi-numa-alignment/README.md

 ###### How can an operator determine if the feature is in use by workloads?

-Inspect the kubelet configuration of the nodes: check feature gate and usage of the new option
+Inspect the kubelet configuration of the nodes: check feature gate and usage of the new option.

 ###### How can someone using this feature know that it is working for their instance?